design4nyc/design4nyc.github.io/README.md

 **4. Rename the fork to *organizationname*.github.io**

-**5. Edit the content of the site to suit your city.** Be creative in how you share the culture, vision, and impact of the work you're doing everyday.
+**5. Edit the content of the site to suite your city.** Be creative in how you share the culture, vision, and impact of the work you're doing everyday.

 **6. Go to *organizationname*.github.io and see your site!**